jonasb/cloudflare-status-template/README.md

 This is not expected to be a fully featured status page, but a starting point for creating custom status pages.

+Consider:

+- It's best practice to run your status page on different infrastructure than the services it's monitoring, so that it's not affected by the same issues

 ## Features

 - Probes that are run periodically to check the status of a service or component